 Heat Gain and Loss

 Windows, doors, skylights can gain and lose heat through:

-- Direct conduction through the glass or glazing, frame, and/or door
+- Direct conduction and convection heat transfer through the glass or multi-layer glazing and framing

-- The radiation of heat into a house (typically from the sun) and out of a house from room-temperature objects, such as people, furniture, and interior walls
+- Thermal radiation into a house and out of a house from room-temperature objects, such as exterior walls and windows, people, equipment, furniture, and interior walls

 - Air leakage through and around them.

 These properties can be measured and rated according to the following energy performance characteristics: